arm-education/ai-portal-android-app-object-detection/README.md

 # Scene Detector Android application

 This example application accompanies the [Arm Learning Path for running object-detection models from the Arm AI Portal on Android](https://learn.arm.com/learning-paths/mobile-graphics-and-gaming/ai-portal-mobile-object-detection).
 It is intended for learning how models run on devices and is not a reference production application.
-It is provided under the [Arm Education End User License Agreement](LICENSE.md).

 This Android application runs Arm-optimized object-detection models locally on an Arm64 phone or emulator.
 It includes one supplied adapter: